-In recent years, the Capital Budgeting Task Force has seen an increase in requests for funding for studies of various types including consultant studies related to programmatic issues that may not be included in the Capital Improvement Program.
-Further, consultant studies that are included in the capital program should be related to specific capital project requests involving space or architectural and engineering issues and be undertaken only when there is a reasonable likelihood that the capital project to which it is related will be initiated within close time-proximity to the completion of the study.
+In recent years, the Capital Budgeting Task Force has seen an increase in requests for studies of various types including consultant studies related to programmatic issues.
+Consultant studies that are included in the capital program should be related to specific capital project requests involving space or architectural and engineering issues and be undertaken only when there is a reasonable likelihood that the capital project to which it is related will be initiated within close time-proximity to the completion of the study.

-The county should include in the capital program only those consultant studies that relate to capital projects and space issues likely to be initiated or addressed within close timeproximity to the completion of the study.
+The county should include in the capital program only those consultant studies that relate to capital projects and space issues likely to be initiated or addressed within close time-proximity to the completion of the study.